lelox93/SimpleThimble/docs/chapters/VR application/vr-leap.rst

 - **Software Tools**: Unity Hub, Visual Studio (for script editing).

-Downloading Leap Motion Orion
+Downloading Leap Motion Gemini
 -----------------------------

-We will need a specific version of Leap Motion called Orion, as this developer kit integrates well with Unity packages.
+We will need a specific version of Leap Motion called Gemini, as this developer kit integrates well with Unity packages.

-To download **Leap Motion Orion 4.1.0**, click `here <https://developer-archive.leapmotion.com/downloads/external/v4-1-hand-tracking/windows?version=4.1.0>`_.
+To download **Leap Motion Gemini 5.20.0**, click `here <https://leap2.ultraleap.com/downloads/leap-motion-controller/>`_.

 After installation, attach your Leap Motion to the PC and launch the Leap Motion visualizer to ensure it is working correctly.
 You should see an interface similar to this: